rai-project/rai/user_guide.md

 There are three simple steps involved to user RAI.

 1. Create a new project directory in the user's local machine for each programming project, including the source code & the data.
 Users can edit the program locally for as long as they like.
-When writting the programs, the user should presume that he/she is programming against a specific programming enviornment that can be described by a docker image.
+When writing the programs, the user should presume that he/she is programming against a specific programming environment that can be described by a docker image.
 We will discuss more details on this later.

 2. Create a special `makefile`-like configuration file for RAI, which we call **Project Build Specification**